 Keith is Operations Manager for Tonkin Consulting.
 He is responsible for implementing project delivery systems, ensuring projects meet client expectations, resourcing, and monitoring project and program performance.

 Peter Dillon retired from CSIRO in 2014 after 29 years in land and water research, the last part primarily leading the team that developed guidelines and entitlement policies for managed aquifer recharge with stormwater, recycled water and natural waters.
-He continues as co-chair of IAH Commission on MAR, and is now an Honorary Fellow of CSIRO and Adjunct Professor of Flinders, Adelaide and Jinan Universities.
-Peter also serves on AWA’s Special Interest Group on Water Recycling.
+He continues as co-chair of IAH Commission on MAR, and is now an Honorary Fellow of CSIRO and Adjunct Professor of Flinders University, The Adelaide University and Jinan University.
+Peter also serves on AWA‘s Special Interest Group on Water Recycling.

 Greg has worked for SA Water for 12 years, using his experience in environmental science and agriculture to develop options and solutions that often differ from the standard approaches by a large water utility.
 Greg’s main role is to enhance the use of recycled water and stormwater through identifying new opportunities, and also through investigations into the current reuse systems in SA Water.
 Greg plays a role in storage of recycled water and stormwater in managed aquifer recharge schemes, and also identifying multiple benefits of reuse in areas such as liveability and water sensitive urban design.

 Andrew is Civil Engineer with experience in all levels of Government and private practice, currently employed as a senior engineer with the City of West Torrens.
-He considers himself lucky to have been mentored and influenced by some of South Australia’s most respected and passionate water professional and academics.
+He considers himself lucky to have been mentored and influenced by some of SA’s most respected and passionate water professional and academics.

-As long standing Chair of Stormwater SA and a member of many of the stormwater reference committees, working groups and networks established over the past decade, Andrew is consistently pushing for better practices, capacity building, guidelines and legislation in relation to stormwater management, Water Sensitive Urban Design (WSUD) and related fields.
+As long standing Chair of Stormwater SA and a member of many of the stormwater reference committees, working groups and networks established over the past decade, Andrew is consistently pushing for better practices, capacity building, guidelines and legislation in relation to stormwater management, WSUD and related fields.

 Joe is a proven industry leader in WSUD and sustainable management of stormwater.
 He has applied his skills on all scales of development from a single allotment through to major SA infrastructure projects and people place making development.
-His strong technical understanding of WSUD systems stems from local government and private consultancy with Wallbridge and Gilbert Consulting Engineers.
+His strong technical understanding of WSUD systems stems from local government and private consultancy with Wallbridge Gilbert Aztec.